OWASP/Top10/2017/en/0xa2-broken-authentication.md

 **Scenario #2**: Most authentication attacks occur due to the continued use of passwords as a sole factor.
 Once considered best practices, password rotation and complexity requirements are viewed as encouraging users to use, and reuse, weak passwords.
 Organizations are recommended to stop these practices per NIST 800-63 and use multi-factor authentication.

-**Scenario #3**: Application session timeouts aren’t set properly.
+**Scenario #3**: Application session timeouts aren't set properly.
 A user uses a public computer to access an application.
 Instead of selecting “logout” the user simply closes the browser tab and walks away.
 An attacker uses the same browser an hour later, and the user is still authenticated.

 ## References